robertseaton/robertseaton.github.com/_posts/2014-04-08-herbert-simons-ant.markdown

 Here's a metaphor that comes to me by way of Nobel laureate and Turing award recipient [Herbert Simon](http://en.wikipedia.org/wiki/Herbert_A._Simon).

-We can imagine being on the beach and watching an ant.
-It's path looks complicated as it zigs and zags to avoid rocks and twigs.
+Imagine watching an ant on the beach.
+Its path looks complicated.
+It zigs and zags to avoid rocks and twigs.
 Very reminiscent of complex behavior -- what an intelligent ant!

 Except an ant is just a simple machine.
 It wants to return to its nest,